tonib/multihead-rnn-classifier/README.md

 * "SequenceLength" is the number of tokens that are feeded to the model for prediction/training.
 * "CustomEstimator": If false, the canned [RNNEstimator](https://www.tensorflow.org/api_docs/python/tf/contrib/estimator/RNNEstimator) is used to create the model.
 If true, a custom model is created.
 Default value is false.
-* "Dropout": If > 0, a Dropout layer will be added after the RNN layer.
-Values is the fraction on RNN outputs that will be dropped.
-  Default value is 0.
+* "CellType" is the RNN cell type to use. it can be 'gru' or 'lstm'.
+Default value is 'gru'.
+If CustomEstimator = false, this parameter is ignored

 Training settings:
 * "PercentageEvaluation" is the percentage of the CSV files that will be used to train to the model, but just to get an accuracy evaluation.
   It's a "100%" based number.
 * "LearningRate" is the learning rate for the ADAM optimizer.
 Default value is 0.001
+* "Dropout": If > 0, a Dropout layer will be added after the RNN layer.
+Values is the fraction on RNN outputs that will be dropped.
+  Default value is 0.
+If CustomEstimator = false, this parameter is ignored

 Other numbers are used to define when to stop train the model:
 * "MaxEpochs" is the number of epochs to train.
 Zero means train indefinitely.